 Employment Termination & Child Support Obligations

-If the mother of a child is terminated from her job, does it matter whether she was fired for misconduct or quit when it comes to child support obligations?
+How does child support work if the mother has no job?
+When it comes to child support obligations, does it matter whether she was fired for misconduct or quit?
 In other words, can one parent quit their job and then ask the court to order the other parent to pay child support?

 In re Marriage of Eggers